Zacatelco: Symbols of the municipality

-Zacatelco Township is located in the tourist route "Cacaxtla Xochitécatl", this route brings sexy southwest of the entity and its core the archaeological site of Cacaxtla-Xochitécatl, one of the most attractive and interesting city.
-The municipality is located south of the state, 12 km., From the city of Tlaxcala on Highway 119 Puebla-Tlaxcala and 10 km., The State Capital.
-In the city, we recommend visiting La Parroquia de Santa Inés, which counts among its main attractions, the monumental altarpiece has in the main altar made entirely of wood.
-Zacatelco offers its local, national and international visitors, and interesting places to visit and enjoy, which promise to be a real treat aspects.
-The main tourist attraction that is worth visiting is the Resort Zacatelco.
+Zacatelco Township is located in the tourist route "Cacaxtla Xochitécatl"; this route brings the southwest archaeological site of Cacaxtla-Xochitécatl, often deemed one of the most interesting cities on the route.
+The municipality is located 12 km south of the city of Tlaxcala and 10 km from the state capital.
+The La Parroquia de Santa Inés, one of the city's main tourist attrations, contains a monumental altarpiece made entirely of wood.
+Another commonly visited tourist attraction is the Resort Zacatelco.

 Monument Domingo Arenas

-Dedicated to South maimed, the revolutionary leader imposes proud on his horse in Central Park Zacatelco.
-Called by locals as "the horse".
-Domingo Arenas, Tlaxcala, on August 4, 1888; was the son of Francisco Arenas and Margarita Perez, both of peasant origin.
-He worked as a herdsman, bread deliveryman worker in various factories.
+In Central Park Zacatelco, the monument of revolutionary leader Domingo Arenas stands proudly on his horse, often referred to as "the horse" by locals.
+Domingo Arenas was born in Tlaxcala on August 4, 1888, and was the son of Francisco Arenas and Margarita Perez, both of peasant origin.
+He worked as a herdsman, bread delivery man, and a worker in various factories.
 When exploding the fight against Porfirio Díaz entered the maderistas under the command of General Felipe Villegas forces.
 His brother, Cirilo Pérez Arenas was the most important maderista of Tlaxcala, after proclaimed the Plan de Ayala adhered quickly and had major struggles of weapons both in Tlaxcala and Puebla.

 Parish of Santa Ines

 This building was built in the second half of the eighteenth century, replacing the original of the sixteenth century.
-Its cover, Baroque, contains decorative elements such as polygonal pilasters with acanthus leaves that frame alluding to the Roman martyr images.
-Inside has one of the most remarkable architectural structures of Tlaxcala, achieved based on fluted pilasters and Ionic capitals and beautiful roofs.
-The dome reminiscent of Puebla Cathedral, in the presbytery is a large altarpiece where stipes and twisted columns are combined.
+Its cover, Baroque, contains decorative elements such as polygonal pilasters with framing acanthus leaves, alluding to the Roman martyr images.
+Located inside is one of the most remarkable architectural structures of Tlaxcala, achieved with fluted pilasters, Ionic capitals, and beautiful roofs.
+The dome in the presbytery, reminiscent of Puebla Cathedral, is a large altarpiece where stipes and twisted columns are combined.

-This altarpiece is distinguished by its streets, concave and convex, among which highlight the canvases shown archangels and figures of the cusp, the representation of San Miguel "captain of the heavenly host" and other carvings from the seventeenth century.
-The parish also keeps a stoup, one-piece, which was carved from basalt in the early seventeenth century heraldic motifs whose sides were recorded with the wounds of Christ, symbol of the Franciscans.
+This altarpiece is distinguished by its streets, concave and convex, among which highlight the canvases shown archangels and figures of the cusp, the representation of San Miguel "captain of the heavenly host", and other carvings from the seventeenth century.
+The parish also keeps a stoup, one-piece, which was carved from basalt in the early seventeenth century heraldic motifs whose sides were recorded with the wounds of Christ, a symbol of the Franciscans.

 Hydrography

-The water resources of the municipality are: permanent stream flow, four streams flow only during the rainy season, a small dam for water extraction wells and springs resort.
-Sample of water resources.
+The water resources of the municipality include permanent stream flow, four streams that flow only during the rainy season, a small dam for water extraction wells, and a springs resort.
 Ameyal of Ametoxtla, municipality waters of Zahuapan and Atoyac rivers.